wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'peaceful',
     'precise',
     'sacred',
   ];
+   gen_data['azizawants'] = [
+    'feed travelers for fear of being eaten themselves', 'grow fruits with faces',
+    'channel sunlight into magical fruits',
+    'ride Giant Bees to pollenise giant flowers',
+    'are addicted to powdered luck',
+    'protect a giant fruit',
+  ];
 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
     </script>